hyprwm/hyprland-wiki/pages/Plugins/Using-Plugins.md

 Oops.
 Make sure your plugin is compiled on the same machine as Hyprland.
 If that doesn't help, ask the plugin's maintainer to fix it.

+### My plugin no longer works after updating Hyprland!
+Make sure to re-compile the plugin after each Hyprland update.
+Every hyprland version change (even from one commit to another) requires plugins to be re-compiled.

 ### How do I list my loaded plugins?
 `hyprctl plugin list`